FrostSource/alyxlib/README.md

 </div>

+---

-> [!WARNING]\
+> [!CAUTION]\
-> this repository has been made public to create the wiki and may not work as intended until this message is removed!
+> This repository has been made public to create the wiki and may not work as intended until this message is removed!

 AlyxLib provides a set of useful Lua libraries for scripting with Half-Life: Alyx, making your development process smoother and more efficient.

 Your addon is linked to AlyxLib via symbolic links, ensuring that every addon uses the same source and gets updated automatically whenever AlyxLib is updated.
 Plus, since your workshop item uses AlyxLib as a requirement, it will also receive any fixes without you having to reupload.

-# Library overview
+# 📚Library overview

 * Full VScript code completion using [Lua Language Server](https://luals.github.io/)
 * Save/Load most data types easily to any entity.